bertvv/ansible-role-bind/README.md

 ✓ The `dig` command should be installed
 ✓ It should return the NS record(s)
 ✓ It should be able to resolve host names
+✓ It should be able to resolve IPv6 addresses
 ✓ It should be able to do reverse lookups
 ✓ It should be able to resolve aliases
 ✓ It should return the MX record(s)